 Malaria is a serious and sometimes fatal disease caused by a parasite that commonly infects a certain type of mosquito which feeds on humans.
 People who get malaria are typically very sick with high fevers, shaking chills, and flu-like illness.

-- Antimalarials are available by prescription-only, visit our trusted pharmacy for a full consulation on what you need to stay protected against Malaria
+Antimalarials are available by prescription-only, visit our trusted pharmacy for a full consultation on what you need to stay protected against Malaria.

 Taking preventative medicine for malaria is important for preventing infection when traveling to areas where the disease is prevalent.
 Further, infected mosquitoes transmit malaria, and there is no vaccine to prevent it.
 Healthcare providers recommend oral medications to help reduce the risk of infection.
 Similarly, taking these medications as directed is an essential step in ensuring a safe and healthy trip.
 For more information make sure you schedule a consultation!